 Today six of us here on Sabbatical went to the English Seminary for mass.
 It was another wonderful experience and another wonderful historic church.
 The remains of St. Thomas of Canterbury, along with young seminarian martyrs, are resting under the altar.
 From there we walked to the historic area of Trastevere, where, along the way, we saw the Church of St. Brigit, St. Bartholomew and the Basilica of Santa Maria.
 We returned to Santa Maria in Trastevere for sung Evening Vespers in the early evening.
 It was beautiful and very prayerful.
 Again, as I promised, I brought all of your intentions before the Lord and his Blessed Mother to the Basilica of Santa Maria.

 That’s the news from Rome.
 I think of all of you so often and pray that you are well.

 Till next time, be well, say your prayers and do good deeds!

-While studying in Rome, Fr.
+While studying in Rome.
+Fr.
 Jerry will be staying at Casa O'Toole, the residence for priests attending the Pontifical North American College.
-Below is a picture of the Chapel in Casa O'Toole that Fr.
-Jerry sent us this week.
+Above is a picture of the Chapel in Casa O'Toole.